mozilla/openwebapps/docs/SYNC.md

 **NOTE:** the most common use case (maybe the only use case) for `install_data` is for receipts.
 Receipts should probably be handled more carefully.

-`install_origin`: the origin where app was installed from
+`install_origin`: the origin where app was installed from; it is an error if this differs from the key.

 **NOTE:** this may be derivative of `manifest_url`?
 Maybe that's okay?
+We could use `manifest_path`?

 `install_time`: timestamp (seconds) of the app installation

-**NOTE:** we are ignoring `navigator.apps.mgmt.saveState()` which makes sense for most use cases at this time.
+**NOTE:** we are ignoring `navigator.apps.mgmt.saveState()` (an API which we aren't really supporting anyway) which makes sense for most use cases at this time.
 But for the HTML case specifically, without being able to save dashboard state you'll get a list of *every* application, unordered.
 So it'll be a mess on a kiosk.
 It would be nice to at least have a reasonable starting point.

 **NOTE:** it would nice to have some sense of provenance, like who or what device installed the app.
 Maybe a basic category, like "mobile" (meaning the application was first installed on a mobile device); CSS defines handheld and screen (and other accessibility-related profiles), but we've discussed tablet as a separate category.
-We'd need to make a guess ourselves in the HTML case.
+We'd need to make a guess ourselves in the HTML case, using User-Agent and the screen size.

 **NOTE:** Services credentials should go here.

 **NOTE:** Any way to indicate if the app was used?
 It would be nice to be able to figure out when an app is unused across all devices.

 **NOTE:** we don’t have any way to add items here if clients lose them during the generation phase.
 Maybe we should stuff all these extra bits under one key, and require the client to keep them.
 Or, we require the client to keep *everything* they receive in this document, unmolested, unless they explicitly change something?
+Or, keep unknown top-level keys aside, and expect that unknown keys may come about?

 **NOTE:** How do we handle version changes?
 Schema updates?
 Clients that feel a manifest is invalid, while another client feels it is valid?